Two dead after blast in Indian court building | Malay Mail

-NEW DELHI, Dec 23 — Two people were killed and two others injured after a powerful explosion ripped through an Indian court building today, police said.
+NEW DELHI, Dec 27 — Two people were killed and two others injured after a powerful explosion ripped through an Indian court building on Thursday, police said.

 Footage showed police officers carrying the injured out of the building and asking others to leave the premises after the explosion near a restroom of the judicial complex in Ludhiana, north of the capital New Delhi.